github/hoosegow/README.md

 # Hoosegow

-A Docker based aproach to rendering.
+A Docker jail for native rendering code.

 ## Install on Ubuntu 12.04